aws-samples/aws-deeplens-worker-safety-project/README.md

 ## Learning Objectives of This lab
 In this lab you will learn the following:
-- Create and deploy object detection project to DeepLens.
+- Create and deploy object detection project to AWS DeepLens.
-- Modify the AWS DeepLens object detection inference lambda function to detect persons and upload frame to S3.
+- Modify the AWS DeepLens object detection inference lambda function to detect persons and upload frame to Amazon S3.
 - Create a Lambda function to identify persons who are not wearing safety hats.
-- Analyze results using AWS IoT , Amazon CloudWatch and a web dashboard.
+- Analyze the results using AWS IoT , Amazon CloudWatch and a web dashboard.

 ## Architecture